How long until the Citizen app gets someone killed?

 In 2019, my colleague Abigail Weinberg interviewed Steven Renderos, co-director of communications rights group MediaJustice, about Citizen’s risks: “If you happen to be someone who lives in a neighborhood where you think it is crime-ridden, it will reinforce that view,” Renderos said at the time.
 “Everything around us is trying to reinforce the belief that crime is an issue, that it’s continuing to happen and growing, and that’s just not the case.”

 The app’s penchant for sensationalism, according to Khan, has real-life consequences beyond wrongly detaining one man.
-Khan argues that the growing nexus of “safety” apps and startups—Citizen, Nextdoor, Ring—have exacerbated the violent removal of unhoused people in Venice Beach, Los Angeles.
+Khan argues that the growing nexus of “safety” apps and startups—Citizen, Nextdoor, Ring—has exacerbated the violent removal of unhoused people in Venice Beach, Los Angeles.
 (Nextdoor, like Citizen, saw a Google Trends spike the week of the George Floyd uprising that it hasn’t matched since.)
 Earlier this month, Los Angeles County Sheriff Alex Villanueva dispatched deputies to the scenic ocean boardwalk to begin clearing out encampments, even though Venice is outside his agency’s jurisdiction.
 Nextdoor has become a site of organizing against reform-minded politicians like Los Angeles District Attorney George Gascón, with recall petitions against city council members (and Gov. Gavin Newsom) sandwiched between footage of encampment fires, alleged thefts, and break-ins.

 Khan sees a direct line from 19th-century militias and slave-catching agencies to modern-day policing, all of which serve to create a “stalker state” in which “white supremacy is maintained,” race and poverty are policed, “land is secured and preserved,” and “undesirables” are removed from society.